Ocoldwell/apichallenge2/README.md

 ## Features

-The main functionality of querying the API is the main functionality which is stored into state and is called on mount of pages using useEffect.
+The main functionality of querying the API which is stored into state and is called on mount of pages using useEffect.

 ```React